szoftveres/RF_Microwave/Amplifier/cascode/README.md

 ### Build and measurements

 The final build uses off-the-shelf SMD branchline couplers (Mini-Circuits QCN-12A+).
 The layout of the individual amplifiers on the PCB is identical to the single LNA, in order to preserve their (already characterized) performance, and the in- and out connecting trace lengths are equal.
-Since the output L-match of each amplifier is now terminated by the output branchline coupler, the 4 dB attenuators were omitted - the extra 4 dB gain, nearly 7 dB more output power compared to a single LNA and a broadband output match makes this amplifier a good PA driver.
+Since the output L-match of each amplifier is now terminated by the output hybrid coupler, the 4 dB attenuators were omitted - the extra 4 dB gain, nearly 7 dB more output power compared to a single LNA and a broadband output match makes this amplifier a good PA driver.

 ![balanced_photo](balanced_photo.jpg)

 ![balanced_schem](balanced_schem.png)

+#### Measurements

-In- and output now appears to be perfectly matched over a broad band - due to the impedance of R11 and R12 being reflected on the input-and output ports.
+In- and output now appears to be matched over a broad band - due to the impedances of R11 and R12 being reflected on the input-and output ports.

 ![balanced_sparams](balanced_sparams.png)